Conduct disorder: Delinquency

 Prior to conduct disorder as a diagnosis under the DSM, similar behaviour exhibited in children was often referred under the term delinquency.

 Delinquency was ascribed to behaviour - often by children or adolescence deemed illegal/not acceptable and marked as a societal burden.
 Delinquency, however, despite its use as a prescriber of behaviour, is associated by factors of influence which increase the likelihood of exhibiting or acting it out.

 Whether directly drawn from developmental such as child abuse or trauma, poor parental supervision, erratic or neglectful emotional contact, low-socio economic backgrounds; to further environmental factors such as high crime neighbourhoods, antisocial peer groups or lack of effective role models.

-It is important to note that the causes and effects of antisocial behaviours, can be considerably different depending on age (e.g a preschooler versus a teenager), and function differently between genders.
+The causes and effects of antisocial behaviours, can be considerably different depending on age (e.g a preschooler versus a teenager), and function differently between genders.

 The relationship between the individual, society and the cultural realm they inhabit have all shown to play a role in ascribing a person and/or their behaviour as delinquency.

 Many such behaviours intersect with the criminal justice system, and despite being broadly deemed antisocial, not all exhibited behaviour in children and adolescence meet the diagnostic criteria for conduct disorder.
 More specifically, in assessment for conduct disorder, as for many personality disorders in adults, the focus of approach is not merely on the actions of a person but unemotional traits such as lack of empathy, extreme aggression, and lack of remorse.